kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 The S3 provisioner pod watches for OBCs whose storage classes point to the AWS S3 provisioner, while ignoring all other OBCs.
 Likewise, the same cluster can also run the Rook-Ceph RGW provisioner, which also watches OBCs, only handling OBCs that reference storage classes which define ceph-rgw.

-**Note:** it is possible for one provisioner to handle OBCs for different instances of the same type of object store.

 #### Greenfield (new)

 An OBC for a new bucket is defined by its inclusion of a generated or static bucket name.